rodricios/autocomplete/README.md

 ...

-You did have to go through 29157 unique words after all!
+Not bad!
+You only had to go through 29157 unique words after all!

     'the'  -> 80030